-- (h) For purposes of this section: - (1) "Housing development project" means a use consisting of any of the following: - (A) Residential units only. - (B) Mixed-use developments consisting of residential and nonresidential commercial retail or office uses.
-None of the square footage of any such development shall be designated for hotel, motel, bed and breakfast inn, or other transient lodging use, except for a residential hotel. - (2) "Local agency" means a city, including a charter city, county, or a city and county. - (3) "Neighborhood lot" means a lot zoned for office or retail commercial uses and an eligible site for a housing development project pursuant to subdivision (b). - (4) "Residential hotel" has the same meaning as defined in Section 50519 of the Health and Safety Code. - SEC.
-3. Section 65913.4 of the Government Code is amended to read: - 65913.4. (a) A development proponent may submit an application for a development that is subject to the streamlined, ministerial approval process provided by subdivision (b) and is not subject to a conditional use permit if the development satisfies all of the following objective planning standards: - (1) The development is a multifamily housing development that contains two or more residential units. - (2) The development is located on a site that satisfies all of the following: - (A) A site that is a legal parcel or parcels located in a city if, and only if, the city boundaries include some portion of either an urbanized area or urban cluster, as designated by the United States Census Bureau, or, for unincorporated areas, a legal parcel or parcels wholly within the boundaries of an urbanized area or urban cluster, as designated by the United States Census Bureau. - 39 (B) A site in which at least 75 percent of the perimeter of the 40 site adjoins parcels that are developed with urban uses.
+- (2) "Local agency" means a city, including a charter city, county, or a city and county. - (3) "Neighborhood lot" means a parcel within an office or retail commercial zone that is not adjacent to an industrial use. - (4) "Office or retail commercial zone" means any commercial zone, except for zones where office uses and retail uses are not permitted, or are permitted only as an accessory use. - (5) "Residential hotel" has the same meaning as defined in Section 50519 of the Health and Safety Code. - (i) The Legislature finds and declares that ensuring access to affordable housing is a matter of statewide concern and is not a municipal affair as that term is used in Section 5 of Article XI of the California Constitution.
+Therefore, this section applies to all cities, including charter cities. - SEC.
+2. Section 65913.4 of the Government Code is amended to read: - 65913.4. (a) A development proponent may submit an application for a development that is subject to the streamlined, ministerial approval process provided by subdivision (c) and is not subject to a conditional use permit if the development complies with subdivision (b) and satisfies all of the following objective planning standards: - (1) The development is a multifamily housing development that contains two or more residential units. - (2) The development and the site on which it is located satisfy all of the following: - (A) It is a legal parcel or parcels located in a city if, and only if, the city boundaries include some portion of either an urbanized area or urban cluster, as designated by the United States Census Bureau, or, for unincorporated areas, a legal parcel or parcels wholly within the boundaries of an urbanized area or urban cluster, as designated by the United States Census Bureau. - (B) At least 75 percent of the perimeter of the site adjoins parcels that are developed with urban uses.
 For the purposes of this section, parcels that are only separated by a street or highway shall be considered to be adjoined.